-- Provide clinics for political parties and other interest groups.
-We expect that political interest groups will be on the "front lines," explaining how STAR works to their constituent groups.
-We plan to provide educational materials and templates, free of charge, to all local political organizations.
+- Provide clinics for political parties, and community organizations.
+We expect these groups will be on the "front lines," explaining how STAR works to their constituents.
+We plan to provide educational materials and templates, free of charge, to all local organizations.

-- Candidate clinics for those running for office under the new system.
-Candidates for office in 2022 will be the true educators about how STAR works, and we expect that, since STAR allows candidates to talk to more voters, that candidates will be the most effective advocates for thoughtful voting using the new system.
-The Equal Vote Coalition will provide these clinics, free of charge, for political candidates.
+- Provide candidate clinics for those running for office under the new system.
+Candidates running in the first round of STAR elections will be the true educators about how STAR works, and we expect that candidates will be the most effective advocates for thoughtful voting using the new system.
+The Equal Vote Coalition will provide these clinics free of charge.

 Campaign finance and the influence of money in the political system

 If no candidate wins outright in May in our current system, the top two candidates have to run another election in November, meaning they campaign for another six months and raise a ton more money, giving special interests even more of a hold on political outcomes.
 This fact was made clearly apparent by the races in Lane County in the 2018 election cycle.
 Joe Berney and Sid Leiken, who competed for the Springfield seat on the County Commission raised a combined total of $235,727.84 to compete in a single May election, while Heather Buch and Gary Williams, who had to compete twice in East Lane County, raised approximately twice as much money as their one-election counterparts.